4th grade subordinating conjunctions worksheets

 Fourth graders work the fuller set (since, unless, though) and sharpen the contrasts: because versus although is the reason-versus-surprise fork, until versus while splits the timing.
-Reading the whole sentence before choosing is the skill; the conjunction is the label the logic demands.
+Reading the whole sentence before choosing is the skill.

 The kind of sentences you'll get